willgdjones/pydantic-ai/docs/examples/index.md

 ### Running Examples

-These examples are distributed with the `pydantic-ai` package so you can run them either by cloning the [pydantic-ai repo](https://github.com/pydantic/pydantic-ai) or by simply installing `pydantic-ai` from PyPI with `pip` or `uv`.

 To run the examples (this will work whether you installed `pydantic_ai`, or cloned the repo), run:

 ```bash